Awais-Mumtaz1406/Hospital_Management_System/README.md

 12. View all Appointments
 13. View all Appointments by Doctor
 14. View all Appointments by Patient
-15. Update Appointment by Id
+15. Update Appointment by ID
-16. Delete Appointment by Id
+16. Delete Appointment by ID
 17. Exit
 ============================================
 ```